YungTaxReturn13/Fuck-Nestle/README.md

 ### How to use:
 This app will use a barcode numerical entry that will use webscraping techniques to search for the company that produces the product.
-I have compiled a list of subsidiaries that are under the parent company of nestle.
+I have compiled a list of subsidiaries that are under the parent company of nestle [Source.](https://en.wikipedia.org/wiki/List_of_Nestl%C3%A9_brands).
 This app will take the result and compare with the list.
 Essentially making it the hot dog not hot dog of evil corporations.

 This app currently uses a numerical entry and web scraping to get the job done but it would be cool to have an image processing aspect and to deploy into an app or maybe even a twitter bot.